alt7rice/ENGI301/README.md

 This repository also includes the code to run a device that can alert a user that the have been sitting for too long (Project_01).

-This repository includes a possible PCB design for the device designed in Porject_01 (Project_02).
+This repository includes a possible PCB design for the device designed in Project_01 (Project_02) further description is at the bottom of this Readme.

       Below is the Story for this device.
 During this pandemic, we have all been sitting at home and not getting the exercise that we need.
 Doctors recommend that we stand for at least 4 hours a day.
 This device was created to be able to detect your body position to alert you when you need to stand.
 This device could be useful when working from home or in the office to act as a friendly reminder and combat a sedentary lifestyle.